Garnek0/NewLimePlayer3DS/README.md

 + Testers: For testing, providing feedback, and reporting bugs.

 ## Copyright
-The application is licensed under the GPLv3-or-later.
+LimePlayer3DS and NewLimePlayer3DS are both licensed under the GPLv3-or-later.
 Additional terms 7c apply.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.